Stop using Finalizers in C#

 Exceptions

 If there is an exception inside your finalizer your application will crash.
-Then can easily happen if you have IDisposable and a finalizer and you are not careful enough that some resources are already disposed and throw an exception.
+That can easily happen if you have IDisposable and a finalizer and you are not careful enough that some resources are already disposed and throw an exception.
 Or objects are null and you are still accessing them.
 If you have an IDisposable that is simple.
 Wrap it in a try-catch block.
 It can happen that the finalizer is not called at all.
 If another finalizers throws, our application crashes and our finalizer gets never called.

 Multithreading